Design & Technology

-At The Sherwood School, we make Design and Technology an enjoyable learning experience.
-All year groups will have a Design and Technology lesson which corresponds to the year group's theme.
+At The Sherwood School, we make Design and Technology an enjoyable learning experience from the Early Years, right through to Year 6.
+In the Early Years, activities for children to use their imagination to design, draw, build and play are woven into daily planning through the 'Understanding the World' Early Learning Goal.
+In all other year groups, children will have a Design and Technology lesson which corresponds to the year group's theme.
 The pupils at The Sherwood School carry out design and technology projects throughout the academic year and will have to think, decide and plan, as well as make and create.
 For children, having to think about the purposes and users for their products enables them to create quality products which have purpose and meaning.

 The impact of using the resources and variety of materials in Design and Technology lessons and across school will allow pupils to have a deeper understanding of the world and the purpose of the objects around them.
 Whilst D&T lesson are being taught the use of technical vocabulary will be implemented, which will be used by all learners.
 Whole-school and parental engagement will be improved through the use of Design and Technology-specific home learning tasks.

 The Sherwood school wants to ensure that D&T is enjoyed by pupils and teachers, encouraging engagement with learning which will continue to build skills and understanding into the future.